globaldefi/batch-paper-wallet/README.md

 # batch-paper-wallet
-Implementation of batch paper wallets for Ethereum
+Implementation of batch paper wallets for Ethereum, BTC, Polkadot and EOS.

 This version is still under testing.
-You can create 1-10,000 paper wallets and it will save as pdf.
+You can create 1-1,000 paper wallets and it will save as pdf.
+This version is using drawing on the canvas (mouse movement) as one form of entropy, together with other random source, it will generate a more secured random numbers for generating private keys.